microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 ### Stepping Stones

-In the short an medium term,
+In the short term,
 the following shortcuts may be preferable:
-* Force issuing client to locally store edit and repair data as far back as the undo window
+* Force issuing client to locally store edit and repair data as far back as the undo window.
-* Force peers to locally store edit and repair data as far back as the collab window
+* Have peers reject the change if any concurrency issue arise.
 * Inline all repair data in changesets

 These keep the format simpler and reduces dependency on functionality and services that do not yet exist.

+In the medium term,
+peers can be made to locally store edit and repair data as far back as the collaboration window extends.
+This would mean that summaries need to include this information or that a history server can be contacted to fetch this data when a peer joins the session.

 ## Possible Improvements

-### Blob Attachment
+### On Broadcast Blob Attachment

-There may be opportunities for peers to be spared the additional network fetch in cases where the service knows the peer window size.
+There may be opportunities for peers to be spared the additional network fetch for repair data.
-Indeed, the service could automatically attach or inline required blobs when broadcasting an inverse change when that change contains references to blobs that contain repair data for prior edits that fall outside of the peer window size.
+Indeed, the service could automatically attach/inline required blobs that contain repair data for prior edits that have fallen outside of the collaboration window.
-The same idea could also be applied to partial checkouts.

 ### Late Repair Data Concretization